 Ray Schrock is Co-Chair of the Business Finance & Restructuring Department and a member of the Firm’s Management Committee.
-Mr. Schrock has extensive experience leading complex, corporate international and U.S. restructuring matters.
-Mr. Schrock has represented debtors, non-debtor parent companies and affiliates, financial institutions, private equity funds, hedge funds, portfolio companies, secured and unsecured creditors and other major stakeholders in numerous in-court and out-of-court restructuring matters.
+Mr. Schrock has extensive experience leading complex, corporate international and U.S. restructuring matters for public companies, financial institutions, private equity funds, portfolio companies and creditors.
+His recent cutting-edge matters include J.Crew, Aeropostale, Walter Investment Management Corp., Tidewater and many non-public, ongoing matters.

 Mr. Schrock is consistently recognized as one of the country’s leading restructuring lawyers.
 He led the team that advised J.Crew in its groundbreaking consensual restructuring, which recently won the Financial Times’ North America Innovative Lawyers Report 2017 award for “Accessing New Markets and Capital.”
 He was named among Turnarounds & Workouts’ “Outstanding Restructuring Lawyers – 2016” and Global M&A Network’s 2016 Top 100 Restructuring & Turnaround Professionals.
-He has also been named a 2015 Bankruptcy MVP by Law360.
+He has also been named a Bankruptcy MVP by Law360.
 He is recognized as one of the nation's leading restructuring lawyers by Chambers & Partners, The Legal 500 U.S., International Financial Law Review (IFLR1000) and Super Lawyers magazine, and he is an editor of The Law and Practice of Restructuring in the UK and US, published by Oxford University Press.
-Additionally, Mr. Schrock has served as lead restructuring partner in a number of the largest domestic and international cases on behalf of companies and fund-based clients, including the following:
+Additionally, Mr. Schrock has served as lead restructuring partner in a number of the largest domestic and international cases on behalf of companies and fund-based clients.